jdboisvert/account-balance-mask/README.md

 ## Why is this useful?:
 - Privacy: This extension is useful for those who wish to have a little more privacy when doing their everyday banking in a browser in public or even at home (never know who may be peeking over your shoulder).
-- Such a simply thing for a developer to make: I wanted to make something simple and useful for the community and even though this is very simple for most Financial Institutions to implement they can be slow to do so.
+- Such a simple thing for a developer to make: I wanted to make something simple and useful for the community and even though this is very simple for most Financial Institutions to implement they can be slow to do so.
+So until then this can be the next best thing :).

 ## How does this work?
 This extension works by using the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) API to observe the DOM for changes.
 When a change is detected the extension will check if the change is a change to the account balance.
 If it is a change to the account balance then the extension will mask the value.